 The Project

-The British Council awards the Grant for the purposes of the Going Global Partnerships, Going Global Partnerships programme between the United Kingdom and Egypt more fully described in the Project Proposal (Schedule 2) (the “Climate Mitigation Grant”).
+The British Council awards the Grant for the purposes of the Going Global Partnerships,

+UK – Egypt HE partnerships for Climate Change between the United Kingdom and ……… (partner’s name more fully described in the Project Proposal (Schedule 2) (the “Project”).

 The Recipient will carry out the Project in collaboration with TBC, for the purpose of implementing the Project, as detailed in the Project Proposal (Schedule 2).